limbario/typescript-sdk/README.md

 # @limbar/ui

-UI components for embedding Limbar products such as remote control of Android emulators in your applications.
+UI components for embedding [Limbar](https://limbar.io) products such as remote control of Android emulators in your web applications.
 All components are built with React and written in TypeScript, exported as ES modules and can be used in any modern JavaScript environment.

 ## Installation